cortictechnology/cait/README.md

 The above setup script configures the raspberry pi to operate in access point mode if it cannot connect to any WIFI hotspot.
 This can be very useful if the raspberry pi is brought to a new location where the WIFI has not been configured.
 In this case, you can easily configure it to use the new WIFI headlessly by connecting your computer to the raspberry pi's access point, and then visit `http://<hostname>.local/setup`.
 If there is a problem resolving the hostname, you can also go to `http://<ap-ip-address>/setup` instead.

-## Quick start

-Please follow our [Quick Start](https://github.com/cortictechnology/cait/wiki/1.0-Quick-Start) wiki page to get started.
+Next, Please follow our [Quick Start](https://github.com/cortictechnology/cait/wiki/1.0-Quick-Start) wiki page to get started.

 ## How to contribute